YahuiSun/yahuisun.github.io/_pages/about.md

 # Research Interests

-graph related data mining and networking <span style="color:#52adc8"> (I particularly like researches that arise at the cross-intersection of applied data engineering and theoretical computer science) </span>
+graph related data mining and networking

+<span style="color:#52adc8"> I particularly like researches that arise at the cross-intersection of applied data engineering and theoretical computer science. </span>

 # Languages